-The legal basis for the rule is the Coast Guard's authority to establish regulated navigation areas and limited access areas: 33 U.S.C.
-1231; 46 U.S.C.
-Chapter 701, 3306, 3703; 50 U.S.C.
-191, 195; 33 CFR 1.05-1, 6.04-1, 6.04-6, 160.5; Public Law 107-295, 116 Stat.
-2064; Department of Homeland Security Delegation No. 0170.1.
+The legal basis for this rule is the Coast Guard's authority to establish safety zones: 33 U.S.C.
+1231; 33 CFR 1.05-1, 160.5; Department of Homeland Security Delegation No. 0170.1.

-On August 3, 2013, the Sturgeon Bay Yacht Club will host the annual Evening on the Bay fireworks display.
-The Coast Guard anticipates a large number of spectators to congregate around the launch position during the display.
-The Captain of the Port, Lake Michigan, has determined that this fireworks display will pose a significant risk to public safety and property.
-Such hazards include falling debris, flaming debris, and collisions among spectator vessels.
+During the evening of September 6, 2014, the Coast Guard anticipates that a fireworks display will occur from two floating platforms positioned on the Fox River in Menasha, Wisconsin.
+The Captain of the Port Lake Michigan has determined that this fireworks display will pose a significant risk to public safety and property.
+Such hazards include falling and flaming debris, and collisions among passing vessel traffic and the firing platforms.